-When it came to being convenient and easy to use, we particularly liked the Dyson Supersonic, the BaBylissPRO Nano Titanium, the TREZORO Professional Ionic Salon and the Remington D3190.
+For convenience and ease of use, we particularly liked the Dyson Supersonic, the BaBylissPro Nano Titanium, the Trezoro Professional Ionic, and the Remington D3190.
 We found all of these appliances to be very comfortable and ergonomic to hold, with switches and buttons that have a low enough profile to minimize any discomfort.

-The BaBylissPRO Nano Titanium, the TREZORO Professional Ionic Salon, and the Remington D3190 all have very long cords — 7' to 8 ' — making them much more convenient than the options with shorter cords.
+The BaBylissPro Nano Titanium, the Trezoro Professional Ionic, and the Remington D3190 all have very long cords — 7' to 8 ' — making them much more convenient than the options with shorter cords.
 These models also come with different nozzles.
-The Remington D3190 and the BaBylissPRO Nano Titanium including both a flat nozzle and a round diffuser, while the TREZORO and the Dyson include two flat nozzles.
+The Remington D3190 and the BaBylissPro Nano Titanium both include a flat nozzle and a round diffuser, while the Trezoro and the Dyson include two flat nozzles.
 The Dyson also comes with another circular diffuser.
 All of the Dyson's nozzles magnetically attach, making them even more convenient to install or remove.

-This group also all have a removable filter for maintenance, low and high fan settings, a cool button, and three different temperature settings.
+The aforementioned models also all feature a removable filter for maintenance, low and high fan settings, a cool button, and three different temperature settings.

-The Conair 1875 Watt Pro, the Conair 1600 Watt Compact Folding, and the Revlon 1875 Watt finished at the back of the group in this group.
+The Conair 1875 Watt Pro, the Conair 1600 Watt Compact Folding, and the Revlon 1875 Watt finished at the back of the group for ease of use.
 These three all have very short cords — 5'.
-The Conair 1875 Watt Pro includes a single flat nozzle and has the typical high and low blower and cool, warm, and high-temperature settings but the buttons and switches make it a bit more uncomfortable to hold.
-It's not too bad for short periods of time but you will definitely begin to notice the protrusions of the rocker switches if using it for longer periods of time.
+The Conair 1875 Watt Pro includes a single flat nozzle and has the typical high and low blower and cool, warm, and high-temperature settings, but the buttons and switches make it a bit more uncomfortable to hold.
+It's not too bad for short periods of time, but you will definitely begin to notice the protrusions of the rocker switches if using it for longer periods of time.

 The Conair Compact Folding also has a selectable switch for voltage input, allowing you to choose between 125/250 volts.
 This is very handy when traveling to other countries, as you only need to have the correct plug adapter and can just adjust the voltage switch on the hair dryer, rather than having to carry a separate power transformer to alter the voltage.
 While this model does have one of the shortest cords of the group, we actually think of this as a positive attribute for a travel styling tool, minimizing the space it takes up in your bag.